 This course is ideal for you if you want to learn about the potential of introducing a range of medicinal trees and shrubs into your garden or woodland project.
 This is a one-day course at Holt Wood in North Devon where you can learn about medicinal trees, shrubs and other herbs which can be cultivated in a forest garden context.
-No experience needed.
+No experience is needed.
 This day will be of interest to designers, gardeners, growers and land managers.
 You will find out how to design or extend a forest garden with medicinal plants including trees and shrubs.
 During this day we will cover key native and introduced medicinal trees and shrubs and their identification features and uses.
 A practical walkabout will provide opportunities to see and identify medicinal plants growing in a woodland setting.
 There will be sessions on permaculture design suggestions, sourcing and propagation of plants, planting and maintaining a medicinal forest garden.
-For further details of our other courses see our Holt Wood Courses 2019 leaflet.
-This day course is an ideal event to accompany the Harvesting from a Medicinal Forest Garden day course or the Medicinal Herbs in Historical Practice day course.
+Numbers on this course are limited to ensure that there is plenty of opportunity for discussion and questions.

 The cost of this course is inclusive of learning materials and refreshments.
 Full details and joining instructions will be sent on booking.
 Not included are accommodation and travel.
 Let us know if you would like our accommodation list.

-Your guide is Anne Stobart, MCPP, PhD, a medical herbalist, herb grower and historical researcher with published books including Household Medicine in Seventeenth-Century England (Bloomsbury, 2016) and The Medicinal Forest Garden Handbook (Permaculture Publications, 2020)
+Your guide is Anne Stobart, MCPP, PhD, a medical herbalist, herb grower and historical researcher.
+Her published books include Household Medicine in Seventeenth-Century England (Bloomsbury, 2016) and The Medicinal Forest Garden Handbook (Permaculture Publications, 2020)

 From previous course participants: